SeanNeedham/PixelPlay-Analytics/README.md

 - Platinum-tier customers have the highest average order value, while email opt-in is only 50.7% and declining.

 #### Business Impact:
-- PixelPlay has a high-value loyalty segment but a shrinking addressable audience for retention and re-engagement activity.
+- PixelPlay has a valuable loyalty segment, but the number of customers available for email retention activity is falling.

 #### Recommendation:
 - First review the voluntary email opt-in journey, messaging and customer touchpoints to identify opportunities to improve consent rates.
 Once reach improves, test targeted loyalty and tier-progression campaigns among suitable Gold and Silver customers rather than assuming that movement to a higher tier will automatically increase spend.

 #### Expected Impact:
-- Greater retention marketing reach and stronger evidence on whether targeted loyalty engagement can increase customer value.
+- PixelPlay has a valuable loyalty segment, but the number of customers available for email retention activity is falling.

 ### 4. Marketing & E-commerce